 Dr. Wilson is a Professor and the Graduate Coordinator of the Master of Arts in Psychology Program at California State University, Dominguez Hills.
 She is also an Assistant Clinical Professor (Voluntary) in the Medical Psychology Assessment Center (MPAC), Semel Institute for Neuroscience and Behavior, David Geffen School of Medicine at UCLA.
 At UCLA, she supervises cases involving the neuropsychological assessment of children and adults who present with cognitive, learning, and social-emotional difficulties.

-Dr. Wilson is also a researcher.
-Her work includes the examination of psychosocial functioning in children with learning disorders and/or AD/HD and psychological functioning in college students with AD/HD.
-She has also received funding from the National Institutes of Health to examine neurocognitive and psychosocial functioning in individuals infected with HIV.
+Dr. Wilson's research has included the examination of psychosocial functioning in children with learning disorders and/or AD/HD and psychological functioning in college students with AD/HD.
+She has received funding from the National Institutes of Health and the Canadian Institutes of Health Research.
+She was also given a certificate of recognition by the California Legislature Assembly for her dedication and commitment to students and the community.